Cool-Cole/ChaCha/README.md

 # Implemented
 * ChaCha 8, 12, 20, with a 256 bit private key, 96 bit nonce and 32 bit counter.
 * Encryption of variable length byte arrays in memory
 * File encryption tested and confirmed working!
-(On my i9-9900K I can achive a throughput of about 500 Mibibytes per second when encrypting files from my SSD.
-(For refrence my SSD can read at about 3.3 Gibibytes per second so it isn't the bottle neck))
+(On my i9-9900K I can achive a throughput of about 500 Mibibytes per second when encrypting files from my SSD.)

 # TODO
 * Have it take user input